codechimp-org/AppRater/README.md

 ## Note to collaborators on releasing
 A GitHub release must be created for JitPack to pick this as the current stable version.
+* Ensure Version Name and Version code are updated within root gradle.properties
-* Update the dependency info in this readme with the latest version number.
+* Update the dependency info in this readme with the latest version number
 * Create a new release in GitHub from the master branch, maintaining the current format as follows:

     Version Tag: 2.x.x